alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/_posts/2020-08-27-decisive-statement-about-jesus.md

  - Shaykh Abdullah ibn Qa'ud
 ---

-Question:
+Questions:

-Question 1: Is 'Isa ibn Maryam (Jesus, son of Mary) alive or dead What is the evidence from the Qur'an or the Sunnah in this regard?
+1. Is 'Isa ibn Maryam (Jesus, son of Mary) alive or dead What is the evidence from the Qur'an or the Sunnah in this regard?

-Question 2: If 'Isa (Jesus, peace be upon him) is alive or dead, where is he now and what is the evidence from the Qur'an and the Sunnah?
+2. If 'Isa (Jesus, peace be upon him) is alive or dead, where is he now and what is the evidence from the Qur'an and the Sunnah?

 Answer: